cornerpirate/java-stager/README.md

 # java-stager
 A PoC Java Stager which can download, compile, and execute a Java file in memory.

+This is for research purposes only, do not use this where you are unauthorised to do so.

 # What is this?

 This is based on the work of James Williams from his talk "Next Gen AV vs My Shitty Code" available here: